Help us improve your experience.

 Run the commands show security ike security-associations and show security ipsec security-associations commands.

-Example: Configuring a GRE Tunnel When the Tunnel Destination Is in a Routing Instance
+Example: Configure a GRE Tunnel When the Tunnel Destination Is in a Routing Instance

 Overview

 You can configure a GRE tunnel when the tunnel destination is in a default routing instance or non-default routing instance.
 Configuration of a GRE tunnel requires defining the tunnel source and the tunnel destination addresses.
-If the tunnel destination is in a routing instance, and there is more than one routing instance present, you need to specify the correct routing instance and also the routing table to be used to reach the configured tunnel destination address.
+If the tunnel destination is in a routing instance and multiple routing instances exist, specify the correct routing instance.
+Also, define the routing table to reach the tunnel destination address.

 The tunnel destination address is by default considered to be reachable using the default routing table "inet.0".